Are you a clicker trainer?

 The result was a broken scapula which meant I could not ride for a month.

-In hindsight, this was a good thing because I started implementing what I had already learned from Alexandra’s THE-CLICK-THAT-TEACHES Series.
+In hindsight, this was a good thing because I started implementing lessons from Alexandra Kurland’s THE-CLICK-THAT-TEACHES Series.

 From the first targeting lesson, I was amazed at how smart my horse was (of course!) and how much fun we had.
 I was hooked.